madalinpopa/ubuntu-server-automation/README.md

 ### Basic Linux Commands

 If you are new to Linux commands, you can refer to our [Basic Linux Commands Guide](./docs/linux-basic.md) for a quick overview.

+### DNS Configuration Example

+You will need to create the following DNS records:

+- **A Record**: Points your domain to your VPS public IP.

+  Example:  example.com -> 123.45.67.89 (your VPS public IP)

+- **CNAME Record**: Points a subdomain to your domain.

+    Example:  www.example.com -> example.com

 ## Ansible Project Setup